Lambert-01/rwanda-export-analysis-/docs/Implementation_Plan.md

 ## Conclusion

-This implementation plan provides a roadmap for completing the Rwanda Export Explorer project.
+This implementation plan provides a roadmap for completing the Rwanda trade analysis systemproject.
 By following this plan, we can ensure that all aspects of the project are addressed in a systematic and efficient manner.